Please find above latest letter sent to parents:

 - Until further notice there will be no breakfast club – please contact office if you need support with provision.

 - Staff be will be available at the entrances at the beginning and end of the school day for enquires.

 - Please communicate with your child’s class teacher through the yellow homework book or via an email to the school admin address.

 - Follow instructions if you need to visit the office with only 1 family group allowed in at a time.

-- Relevant information regarding Covid-19 will be placed on the school website under the parent tab/coronavirus.
+- Relevant information regarding Covid-19 will be placed on the school website under the Covid Information Tab.
 As we live with this virus it is important to be vigilant regarding related symptoms: continuous cough, temperature, loss of taste or smell so all symptoms need to be reported to the school.

 - School will advise with the process if anyone experiences symptoms and engage with the test and trace programme.

-- Parent must inform the school if any member of their household has been contacted by the track and trace system.
+- Parents must inform the school if any member of their household has been contacted by the track and trace system.

 - All absences reported to the school office before 9:00

 - Everyone must follow the guidance if they experience symptoms and inform the school office– see separate information.